-In most cases, the English Department offers students a funding package for 5 years and assumes that you will complete your degree in that timeframe.
+In most cases, the English Department offers students a funding package for 6 years and assumes that you will complete your degree in that timeframe.
 The timeline below gives you the semester benchmarks that you are expected to meet (barring any exceptional circumstances), followed by the absolute last deadline that a student can meet and remain in good standing.

-- You are expected to complete your coursework by the fourth semester (the official deadline is the fifth semester). - You are encouraged to meet the Foreign Language Requirement by the end of your second semester (the official deadline is no later than the fifth semester). - You are expected to advance to candidacy by successfully passing your Qualifying Examination in your fifth semester (the official deadline is by the sixth semester). - You must file an approved dissertation prospectus no later than four months after the Qualifying Exam. - The dissertation should be completed by the tenth semester (the university stipulates that the dissertation needs to be submitted within 4 years of advancement to candidacy or within 9 years of admission).
+- You are expected to complete your coursework by the fourth semester (the official deadline is the fifth semester). - You are encouraged to meet the Foreign Language Requirement by the end of your second semester (the official deadline is no later than the fifth semester). - You are expected to advance to candidacy by successfully passing your Qualifying Examination in your fifth semester (the official deadline is by the seventh semester). - You must file an approved dissertation prospectus no later than four months after the Qualifying Exam.
+The prospectus is usually written in the sixth semester. - The dissertation should be completed by the twelfth semester (the university stipulates that the dissertation needs to be submitted within 4 years of advancement to candidacy or within 9 years of admission).